SOLD! for $600.00.

 - Share this:

-A grouping of eight (8) early Knoxville, Tennessee silver flatware pieces, fiddle tipt pattern, including: 2 tablespoons, 4 teaspoons, and 1 cream ladle, all marked on “Hope and Miller” for John and David James Hope and Fred Miller (working in Knoxville, circa 1870).
-The 2 tablespoons and 2 teaspoons are additionally marked “W & H” for Wood and Hughes, New York.
-Together with a master butter knife marked HOPE in a rectangle for David Large Hope (working Knoxville, TN, 1828-1869).
+A grouping of eight (8) early Knoxville, Tennessee silver flatware pieces, fiddle tipt pattern, including: 2 coin tablespoons, 4 sterling teaspoons, and 1 sterling cream ladle, all marked on “Hope and Miller” for John and David James Hope and Fred Miller (working in Knoxville, circa 1870).
+The 2 tablespoons and 2 teaspoons are additionally marked “W & H” for Wood and Hughes, New York, and together with a coin silver master butter knife marked HOPE in a rectangle for David Large Hope (working Knoxville, TN, 1828-1869).
 Ranging in size from 5 1/4 in.
 L to 8 1/8 in.
 L. 2.77 total sterling troy ounces.
 4.60 total coin silver troy ounces.